phonghuule/amazon-code-guru-sample/README.md

 ### Step 5: Review recommendations

 After a few minutes, CodeGuru Reviewer will issue recommendations on the same GitHub page where the pull request was created.
-You can check the status of the code review in the [Code reviews](https://console.aws.amazon.com/codeguru/reviewer/?region=us-east-1#/codereviews) view of the CodeGuru Reviewer console.
+You can check the status of the code review in the [Code reviews](https://console.aws.amazon.com/codeguru/reviewer/?region=us-east-1#/codereviews) under **Incremental code reviews** tab of the CodeGuru Reviewer console.

 ![Image of pending status](images/pending.png)